 You can change the audio routing using your phone’s native settings:

 Try using the Balance slider in the Rexton App while streaming.
 Move it toward Sharp to enhance treble, or Soft to reduce it.
-For more detailed sound adjustments, contact your hearing care provider.
+For more detailed sound adjustments, contact your Hearing Care Professional.

-If you’re streaming via LE Audio or Classic Bluetooth, system-level audio settings or EQ apps on your phone may also influence sound quality.
+If you’re streaming via LE Audio or Bluetooth Classic, system-level audio settings or EQ apps on your phone may also influence sound quality.

 Yes, certain Rexton hearing aids allow you to answer or end calls by pressing a button or using a tapping gesture on the hearing aids.
 This depends on the phone and hearing aid compatibility.

-On Android devices, this function is available when using hearing aids with compatible firmware and phones that support LE Audio.
+On Android devices, this function is available when using Rexton Reach with compatible firmware and phones that support LE Audio.

 If your hearing aids and phone support it, you’ll be able to manage calls directly without needing to touch your phone.
-If unsure, check with your hearing care professional for compatibility.
+If you are unsure about hearing aid and phone compatibility, check with your Hearing Care Professional.

 It depends on whether your hearing aids support HandsFree calling.
 If they do, your voice will be picked up by the hearing aid microphones, allowing you to keep your phone in your pocket during a call.